gw-ospo/jupyter-book-template/README.md

 ## Setup

+### Repo Setup

-[Make a copy](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) of this template repository.
+[Make a copy](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) of this template repository by clicking "Use this template" > "Create a new repository" from the green button on the top right of the template repository homepage on GitHub.

+There is also a one-time setup step to get your GitHub Actions build to pass and get your site hosted.
+In your GitHub repository's settings, under the "pages" settings, configure GitHub Pages, specifically choosing to deploy from "GitHub Actions" source.
+For more details, see the "Deploying" section below.

-> NOTE: the GitHub Actions build for your new repository may be failing initially, until you configure GitHub Actions (see "Deploying" section below)
+> NOTE: the GitHub Actions build for your new repository may be failing initially, until you configure GitHub Pages.
+It's OK.
+You can always return to configure GitHub Pages when you are ready to host your site.

+### Local Setup

 Clone your copy of the repository onto your local computer, and navigate there from the command line.